-As the voice of stroke in Australia, Stroke Foundation welcomes the consultation on the Role and Functions of an Australian Centre for Disease Control.
+As the voice of stroke in Australia, Stroke Foundation welcomes the Inquiry into Long COVID and Repeated COVID Infections.

-In 2020, 27,428 Australians experienced stroke for the first time, and there were more than 445,000 survivors of stroke living in our community - many with an ongoing disability.
-Unless action is taken, it is estimated by 2050, Australians will experience an additional 23,000 new strokes annually, and there will be an additional 374,000 survivors of stroke living in the community.
+In 2020, 27,428 Australians experienced stroke for the first time, and there were more than 445,000 survivors of stroke living in our community - many with an ongoing disability.1 Unless action is taken, it is estimated by 2050, Australians will experience an additional 23,000 new strokes annually, and there will be an additional 374,000 survivors of stroke living in the community.1

 There is a growing body of evidence that shows survivors of stroke are at an increased risk of severe symptoms, complications and death from COVID-19, while the risk of stroke is increased both in individuals who contract COVID-19 and in those who experience Long COVID.
-In addition, the pandemic has caused significant disruption to Australian health services focused on stroke prevention and management of stroke risk, as well as services for stroke treatment (acute and rehabilitation).
+In addition, many of the neurological problems experienced by survivors of stroke, including fatigue, 'brain fog', and cognitive and memory disturbances, are also symptoms commonly experienced by Long COVID patients.